EvanFarris/TeggleBot/README.md

 ```

 5. If using a VM on a physical computer on your home network, you may have to port forward any traffic on 443 to your vm's internal network ip (192.168.x.x)

-## Thank you
-Thanks to the Discord.js community discord as well as the Twitch API discord for being an archive of knowledge, as well as d-fischer who created [the twurple library](https://twurple.js.org)